What is Internal Linking?

 There are two main types of linking in search engine optimization (SEO): internal and external.
-This time around, we’re going to focus on internal links.
+External links are the kinds you use to link to other websites from your own.

 What is internal linking?